Electric Drive Cars

 Both electric drive vehicle power/battery system designs and charging stations vary in many ways, so the amount of range miles that chargers may add over time varies.

-• Level One: 120 Volt.
+Level One: 120 Volt.
 The type of power available at home in typical wall receptacles.
-Charging at 120 V usually adds around 3 to 5 range miles per hour (our Volt gets about 3.5 range miles/hour, while our Leaf gets about 4.5 range miles/hour).
-So if you plug in an EV or a plug-in hybrid at 9pm (best to avoid charging during the expensive utility peak hours of 4pm - 9pm), and charge until 7am, that provides 10 hours of charging time and likely 30 to 50 miles of range.
+Charging at 120 V usually adds around 3.5 to 5.5 range miles per hour (our Volt gets about 3.5 range miles/hour, while our new Kona gets about 5.7 range miles/hour).
+So if you plug in an EV or a plug-in hybrid at 9pm (best to avoid charging during the expensive utility peak hours of 4pm - 9pm), and charge until 7am, that provides 10 hours of charging time and likely 35 to 55 miles of range.
 Therefore, for many electric vehicle drivers, it is not necessary to make any electrical upgrades in order to satisfactorily charge their plug-in vehicle.

-• Level Two: 240 Volt.
-This power level is typically found at commercial charging stations, and will provide around 12 to 50 range miles per hour.
+Level Two: 240 Volt.
+This power level is typically found at shopping centers, civic facilities, hotels, office parks, single-family homes and multi-family communities.
+Level Two charging will provide around 12 to 50 range miles per hour.
 While some homeowners have installed Level Two charging stations (a wall-mounted box which includes a charging cord) at their home, almost all current EV models either come standard with charging cords that handles both 120V and 240V, or such cords are available for most EV models.
 In this case, you would only need to install a 240V receptacle in your garage (just like those used for electric clothes dryers and electric water heaters).
-That said, 240V EV charging cords can be heavy and unwieldy to deal with, so some homeowners may wish to install a "charging station", because their built-in retracting charging cords are easier to handle than an EV's separate charging cord.
+That said, 240V EV charging cords can be heavy and unwieldy to deal with, so some homeowners may wish to spend the extra money to install a "charging station", with their easier to handle built-in retracting charging cords.

-• Level 3 (a.k.a.
-"DC Fast-Charging"): These are found at some commercial charging stations.
-They charge much faster than Level Two chargers.
+Level 3 (a.k.a.
+"DC Fast-Charging"): These are mainly found at commercial charging stations along highways, for EVs making long trips.
+They are also finding a market in cities for those EV owners that don't have access to power for charging at home.
+These chargers are much faster than Level Two chargers; however, most EV manufacturers recommend not charging above 80% (see Additional Electric ...
+Charging Information, below).
 Range miles/hour vary widely depending on the auto's electric charging architecture, as well as that of the fast charger.
 Suffice it to say, if you often take long trips that would exceed a single-charge battery range, purchasing an EV with faster charging capability may be important.
 Auto manufacturers, dealers, and commercial charge station companies can provide the information needed to understand how specific EV models and specific charging stations vary in this regard.

 ADDITIONAL ELECTRIC DRIVE & CHARGING INFORMATION

-• EPA range vs. actual range for long highway trips: While an EV might start a trip with full battery range, EV drivers typically charge before getting down to 20% remaining range (as a safety factor to avoid running out of power).
-Users of DC Fast Chargers typically charge to only 80% of full charge, because charging time slows down considerably past 80% (based on several articles about long trip EV driving).
-Also, EV range is reduced at faster highway speeds due to air friction.
+EPA range vs. actual range for long highway trips: While an EV might start a trip with full battery range, EV drivers typically charge before getting down to 20% remaining range (as a safety factor to avoid running out of power).
+Users of DC Fast Chargers typically charge to only 80% of full battery charge, both because most manufacturers say that DC charging above 80% is not "healthy" for the battery, and because charging time slows down considerably past 80%.
+EV range is reduced at faster highway speeds due to air friction, as well as long uphill climbs and AC use (estimate range will increase on drives with long downhill sections).
 Therefore, after leaving home on a trip that exceeds your battery's range, it is best to assume that the auto's range between charging sessions will be around 50-60% if the EPA listed range.
 This is why, for trips that will require more than one charging stop, fast charging speed can be very important.
-[I say "for trips that require more than one stop", because for many people, a trip that would require only a single fast charger stop, even if relatively slow (perhaps 1/2 to 3/4 hour to reach 80% charge) may be acceptable]
+[I say "for trips that require more than one stop", because for many people, a trip that will require only one fast charger stop, even a relatively slow DC charging car/charger (perhaps 3/4 hour to one hour to reach 80% charge) may be acceptable]

-• Electric drive vehicles will always show a computer-generated estimate of range for the current trip.
-This estimate is based not only on the battery condition and amount of charge, but on driving habits.
+Electric drive vehicles will always show a computer-generated estimate of available range before starting, and during, each trip.
+This estimate is based not only on the battery condition and amount of charge, but on driving habits and whether the heater or AC will be in use.
 For example, the EPA range for the Volt is 53.
-In warmer weather, I usually get around 60-64 miles per charge.
+In warmer weather, it usually gets around 60-64 miles per charge.
 On cold days, it may be around 53 - 55 miles.

-• Finding commercial charging stations: It's easy!
-There are many apps available that do this, and modern EVs usually have this capability built-in.
+Finding commercial charging stations: It's easy!
+There are many apps available that do this, and modern EVs have this capability built-in.

 * For model years 2010-2015, the Volt EPA electric miles range was 38.
 Starting in the 2016 model year, the range increased to 53.
 As of the 2022 model year, among vehicles sold is the U.S., there is no plug-in hybrid with as high an EPA electric range as Volt's 53.
 I find it interesting, and odd, that the plug-in Prius (Prius Prime), introduced in 2012 in the U.S. with an electric range of only 11 miles, boosted to only 25 miles in 2016.
 Finally for the 2024 model year, Prius Prime has a fairly decent EPA rated electric range of 44 miles.